-Circuit pointed out that the main argument that the Secretary's prior interpretation was arbitrary and capricious relied on the premise that the PRM's sample calculations conflict with the Secretary's interpretation and that the Secretary is bound by the PRM.
-As the Eighth Circuit pointed out, though:
+The Eighth Circuit found that, it was not a sufficient reason to find that the Secretary's prior interpretation was arbitrary or capricious, just because CMS prospectively adopted a new interpretation.28 The Eighth Circuit pointed out that the main argument that the Secretary's prior interpretation was arbitrary and capricious relied on the premise that the PRM's sample calculations conflict with the Secretary's interpretation and that the Secretary is bound by the PRM.
+As the Eighth Circuit pointed out:

 However, the examples are not presented in isolation.
 The same section of the Manual reiterates that the volume-decrease adjustment is "not to exceed the difference between the hospital's Medicare inpatient operating cost and the hospital's total DRG revenue."
 In a decision interpreting § 2810.1(B) immediately following the Secretary's guidance, the Board found "that the examples are intended to demonstrate how to calculate the adjustment limit as opposed to determining which costs should be included in the adjustment."
 See Greenwood Cty.
 Hosp. v.
 BlueCross BlueShield Ass'n, No. 2006-D43, 2006 WL 3050893, at 9 n.19 (P.R.R.B.
 Aug.
 29, 2006).
 That decision was not reviewed by the Secretary and therefore became a final agency action.
 The agency's conclusion that the examples are meant to display the ceiling for a VDA, rather than its total amount, is a reasonable interpretation of the regulation's use of "not to exceed," rather than "equal to," when describing the formula.
-We conclude that the Secretary's interpretation was not arbitrary or capricious and was consistent with the regulation.26
+We conclude that the Secretary's interpretation was not arbitrary or capricious and was consistent with the regulation.29